 With the aim of providing such a broader perspective on their performance, a good number of organizations such as Safaricom have started to report annually their performance on environmental issues, sustainable development, alongside financial issues.
 The benefits of sustainability reporting include improved corporate reputation, building consumer confidence, increased innovation, and even improvement of risk management.

-One of the many ways through which organisations can build sustainability reporting into their corporate social responsibility programs is by taking the Professional Certification Program under the GRI Training program.
+One of the many ways through which organizations can build sustainability reporting into their corporate social responsibility programs is by taking the Professional Certification Program under the GRI Training program.

-In addition, the organisations will also take other four courses within the program which are: Introduction to sustainability reporting and the GRI Standards, Stakeholder engagement, Materiality and Integrating the SDGs into sustainability reporting.
+In addition, the organizations will also take other four courses within the program which are: Introduction to sustainability reporting and the GRI Standards, Stakeholder engagement, Materiality, and Integrating the SDGs into sustainability reporting.

-“Through this program, I believe that organisations will be able to learn and improve on their sustainability reporting as well as take their organisations into the next level and I am happy that I will be walking through this journey with them,” said Dr. Edward Mungai the CEO of Kenya Climate Innovation Centre and a Sustainability Expert.
+“Through this program, I believe that organizations will be able to learn and improve on their sustainability reporting as well as take their organizations to the next level and I am happy that I will be walking through this journey with them,” said Dr. Edward Mungai the CEO of Kenya Climate Innovation Centre and a Sustainability Expert.